 On-Site Testing is available through Prometric Testing and Vue.

-Affiliated Institutions and Schools should call in advance.
+Affiliated Institutions and Schools should call in advance to schedule an exam.
 Please do not schedule lengthy exams on Fridays.

 Cloud Learning Management System

 TCAT - Shelbyville's CIT program offers a LMS that provides thousands of videos, handouts, exams and other resources - available on or off campus.
 Named one of the number one programs in 2011 (Computerworld Laurette - Honors Program).
 The only TCAT to offer a full cloud service with virtualization in the cloud.
 The Cloud LMS also has hardware in the cloud, allowing students to use real hardware from anywhere in the world.

 - The first CIT Program registered as a CompTIA member.

 - The first CIT Program registered as a CompTIA CLA member.

 - The first CIT Program registered as an EC-Council member.

 - Average National Certifications obtained before graduation - five.

 - Instructors - Certified in all fields taught.